-Before contract award, forward a copy of any reports that are submitted with offers in accordance with the provision at 252.225-7003, Report of Intended Performance Outside the United States and Canada-Submission with Offer, to the Deputy Director of Defense Procurement and Acquisition Policy (Contract Policy and International Contracting), OUSD(AT&L) DPAP/CPIC, Washington, DC 20301-3060.
+Before contract award, forward a copy of any reports that are submitted with offers in accordance with the provision at 252.225-7003, Report of Intended Performance Outside the United States and Canada-Submission with Offer, to the Principal Director, Defense Pricing and Contracting (Contract Policy and International Contracting), OUSD(A&S) DPC/CPI, Washington, DC 20301-3060.
 This is necessary to satisfy the requirement of 10 U.S.C.
-2410g that notifications (or copies) of contract performance outside the United States and Canada be maintained in compiled form for 5 years after the date of submission.
+4603 that notifications (or copies) of contract performance outside the United States and Canada be maintained in compiled form for 5 years after the date of submission.